Italy announces three deaths linked to coronavirus - France 24

 One police officer told AFP that "we're going to quickly enforce a total blockade" and that those who had made it into the area in recent days would be unable to leave.

-Conte said on Saturday that residents could face weeks of lockdown, enough time for any potential infection to incubate.
+Conte has said that residents could face weeks of lockdown, enough time for any potential infection to incubate.

 © 2020 AFP